Parable of the drowning man

-The parable of the drowning man, also known as Two Boats and a Helicopter, is a short story, often told as a joke, most often about a devoutly Christian man, frequently a minister, who refuses several rescue attempts in the face of approaching floodwaters, each time telling the would-be rescuers that God will save him.
-After turning down the last, he drowns in the flood.
-After his death, the man meets God and asks why he did not intervene.
-God responds that he sent all the would-be rescuers to the man's aid on the expectation he would accept the help.
+The parable of the drowning man, also known as Two Boats and a Helicopter, is a short story, often told as a joke, most often about a devoutly Christian man, frequently a minister, who refuses several rescue attempts in the face of approaching floodwaters, each time telling the rescuers that God will save him.
+He finally drowns in the flood and, standing before God, asks why he was not saved.
+God replies that He sent the rescuers that the man turned down.